We're open seven days a week all summer! We're open on select Mondays during the year and throughout summer beginning Memorial Day through Labor Day.

 PLAN A PARTY!
 BIRTHDAYS AND SPECIAL EVENTS

-- Open Doors passes are distributed to 700+ non-profit community agencies that serve low income families.
+Open Doors passes are distributed to more than 700 non-profit community agencies that serve low income families.
 These agencies distribute the passes to the people they serve.
 An Open Doors pass allows a family of four to enter the Museum free of charge.

-- Open Doors passes are distributed to families and caregivers who participate in off-site or sponsored activities.
-These activities include a variety of special events, such as the tours and trainings conducted through our Adventures After School program and the Museum’s Family Adventures program, a program which offers facilitated tours to families whose children attend selected Title I schools.
+Open Doors passes are distributed to families and caregivers who participate in off-site or sponsored activities.
+These activities include a variety of special events, such as the tours and trainings conducted through our Adventures After School program and the Museum’s Family Adventures program, which are facilitated tours to families whose children attend selected Title I schools.
 The passes allow the families to come to or return to the Museum at their leisure.

-- Open Doors admission is granted to persons who enter the Museum and request free or discounted admission due to an inability to pay the standard admission fee of $9.
+Open Doors admission is granted to persons who enter the Museum and request free or discounted admission due to an inability to pay the standard $9 admission fee.

 SUPPORTING THE MUSEUM

-- Junior Volunteers must be between the ages of 14 and 17 years old to participate in the JV program and are asked to complete a minimum of 75 hours of volunteer service to the Museum during the summer months or throughout the school year.
+Teen Volunteers must be between the ages of 14 and 17 years old to participate in the Discovery Squad program and are asked to complete a minimum of 75 hours of volunteer service to the Museum during the summer months or throughout the school year.

-- Group Volunteers must have a minimum of five participants volunteer at least 4 hours per shift.
+Group Volunteers must have a minimum of five participants volunteer at least four hours per shift.